Singaporebrides | Weddings 101

 Free Wedding Checklist Spreadsheet

 Our ultimate wedding checklist has been tailored to Singapore weddings, and lists tasks in order of importance, so you can prioritise no matter how long you have to plan your wedding.
-To save the checklist and customise it for your own use, first sign into your Google account, then click FILE > MAKE A COPY.
+To use our free wedding checklist, simply click it and you’ll be directed to make your own editable copy on Google Sheets.
+You’ll need to be signed into Google Drive to do this.
 Saving your wedding planning on a Google Sheet makes information and progress easily accessible to whomever is involved, so you don’t have to keep emailing your latest vendor rates to your significant other.
 Simply adjust your Sharing settings so that all parties can make changes to your lists or update on progress online.
 Our to-do list helps you keep track of your progress too; simply strike off an item by typing anything into the first column.

 If you prefer planning on a dedicated wedding checklist app, SingaporeBrides has that too.
 Sign up and get started.
 We’ve tried to include most wedding planning necessities on our checklist, but you can edit the items to suit your unique wedding.
 Delete the florist meetings if you intend to DIY paper flowers for your wedding, or add in song rehearsals if you want to surprise your guests with a performance.